kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 If your content strategy doesn't implement these two tasks, you don't have a content strategy.
 And I've definitely gotten slight traffic bumps when I publish even a trivial post so there's definitely something to creating new content.

 So moving forward, I'll try to be more consistent with publishing stuff	 with the goal of making it as standout as possible to garner more external backlinks.
 This will require lengthy keyword research, running Google all-in-title searches and crafting enticing meta descriptions.
+I'll also be updating my existing GitHub tutorial post as it's in desperate need of cultivating.

 Still, I did the following SEO technical stuff behind the scenes: